 The Collective Labour Agreement for Theatre and Dance (applicable until the end of 2023) states that if a self-employed without employees (zzp'er) is assigned to a position that falls under this collective labour agreement where the work situation is almost the same as that of an employee, this collective labour agreement is the basis for the fee.
 That means that the (hourly) rate that is agreed must at least be equivalent to the salary level associated with the position, plus at least 50%.

 Fee for self-employed people according to the Cao architectural firms

-The collective labor agreement for architectural offices 2019-2021 has been declared generally binding.
+The collective labor agreement for architectural offices 2021 till February 2023 has been declared generally binding.
 This means that the provisions apply to all employers and employees at architectural firms in the Netherlands.
 A new feature is the so-called "mirror determination" for assignments from architectural firms to contractors.
-The provision means that a self-employed person for comparable work in comparable working conditions receives at least 150% of an employee's gross hourly wage.
-This percentage is based on the costs that a self-employed person must incur for professional practice.
+The provision means that a self-employed person for comparable work in comparable working conditions receives at least 150% of an employee's gross hourly wage plus 8% vacation bonus.
+The 150% percentage is based on the costs that a self-employed person must incur for professional practice.
 This also includes a reservation for disability and pension provision.